JakkuSakura/CubiAI/docs/pipeline.md

 # Processing Pipeline

 This document breaks down the CubiAI end-to-end pipeline.
-Each stage is modular and can be toggled or swapped via configuration profiles.
+Each stage is modular and can be toggled or swapped via YAML configuration files.

 ## 1. Intake & Workspace Setup
 - Validate file format (PNG, PSD, TIFF, WebP).